How To Build A Sales Culture That Fosters High Performers

 Continuous iteration on the sales process

 Why do you think RollWorks Sales is an exciting team to work on?

 I’m definitely aware there are a lot of companies hiring at the moment for top Sales talent, but there are some key things that stand out when I think about why RollWorks is an exciting place to work.

 We provide Sales reps a fair opportunity to hit and overachieve their quota, and we want every Account Executive to see their number as realistic.
 The onboarding program I mentioned before is incredibly supportive in helping new hires ramp up and settle into the RollWorks Sales organization.

-The ABM marketing is growing at a rapid pace as thousands of companies look to put a platform in place that can help their business scale.
+The ABM marketing is growing rapidly as thousands of companies look to put a platform in place that can help their business scale.
 RollWorks SaaS business alone is growing over 100% YoY.
 When you have periods of high growth like this, it creates opportunities for individual contributors to take on more responsibility and develop more skills.
 But ultimately, it’s the incredible culture we built.
-Our team cares about each Roller and provides an environment where you can bring your authentic self and we will embrace that.
+Our team cares about each Roller and provides an environment where you can bring your authentic self, and we will embrace that.

 Want to see where your ambition will take you next?
-We’re growing and changing fast, and we’re always on the lookout for talented, diverse, and growth-minded people to help drive our success and grow along with us.
+We’re growing and changing fast, and we’re always looking for talented, diverse, and growth-minded people to help drive our success and grow along with us.
 Explore our open Sales roles.